Team vs solo truck driving – How to pick which is best for you

 Home time can vary drastically between solo and team driving jobs.
 It’s important to decide how often you want to get home as a truck driver before applying for a team or solo job.

-Solo driving:
+Solo driving

 If you’re looking for options when it comes to home time, solo driving has it all.

-Team driving:
+Team driving

-At Schneider, team drivers can expect to drive around 5,000 miles each week while getting home either weekly, every other week or monthly depending on their account.
+At Schneider, team drivers can expect to drive around 5,000 miles each week while getting home either weekly, every other week or monthly, depending on their account.

 4. What kind of freight do you want to haul?

 Freight preferences can make a big difference when choosing between solo and team truck driving.
-Consider the following when making your decision.

-Solo driving:
+Solo driving

 Solo drivers have a lot more options to choose from when it comes to the type of freight they haul.
 These include van truckload and dedicated freight, as well as more specialized options like intermodal, tanker and even some flatbed options.

-Solo drivers handle local and regional accounts and haul hands-on freight because these types of work usually involve more stop-offs and multiple deliveries per day
+Solo drivers handle local and regional accounts and haul hands-on freight because these types of work usually involve more stop-offs and multiple deliveries per day.

-Team driving:
+Team driving

 Team drivers handle mainly dry van and reefer freight.
 This is because the freight they haul is primarily no-touch, drop-and-hook freight, allowing them to keep freight moving efficiently.